Take a day to explore some of the towns & villages in Tendring!

 -

 The village is graced by the elegant Church of St. Edmund.
 The church is dedicated to the last king of independent East Anglia, martyred by the Danes in the 9th Century.
+For local information and accommodation details contact: Visitor Information Centre (located within Clacton Town Hall, CO15 1SE) on 01255 686633.
 Read more…

 -